Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 ## Function List

 For more detail on how to use these functions, please scroll to the of end of this readme.
-Details listed under **[Function Details](#function-details)** or click on any of these hyperlinks to jump to any of these functions.
+Details listed under **[Function Details](#function-details)** or click on any of these hyper-links to jump to any of these functions.

 * [mem.write(key, value)](#memwritekey-value)
 * [mem.write.global(key, value)](#memwriteglobalkey-value)